-Here we investigated the limitations of two commonly used approaches to empirically estimated the eddy-covariance (EC) transfer function needed for the frequency response correction of measured fluxes by analysing a temperature flux time-series which was synthetically degenerated mimicking slow-response setups and noisy sensors.
-The first approach (PSA) is based on the ratio of measured cospectra.
-For PSA, we examined two alternative approaches of accounting for the white noise contribution to the power spectra: i.e. PSA ${107}$ and PSA ${21}$.
+Method PSA {I07} PSA {A21} $\mathrm{CSA}{\sqrt{H},\mathrm{sync}}$ τ (s) 0.095 0.075 0.173 Coefficient of determination (R^2) of time constant fitting 0.989 0.993 0.958 Coefficient of determination (R^2) of noise fitting 0.99 Slope of noise fitting 0.82 Frequency range of noise fitting (Hz) 3.5-5 Frequency range of time constant fitting (Hz) 0.01-2 0.01-5 0.01-2 Normalization factor (F_n) 1.017 1.022 tra.
+For PSA, we examined two alternative approaches of accounting for the white noise contribution to the power spectra: i.e. PSA{I07} and PSA{A21}.
 The latter is newly introduced here and does not require noise removal prior to the fitting of the response function.
-For CSA, we examined one approach utilising the square-root of the transfer function (H) with shifted w time series via maximisation of the cross-covariance, i.e. $CSA{\sqrt{H},sync}$.
+For CSA, we examined one approach utilizing the square root of the transfer function (H) with shifted w time series via maximization of the cross-covariance, i.e. $\mathrm{CSA}{\sqrt{H},\mathrm{sync}}$.
 We generated an artificial dataset using T with differing degrees of low-pass filtering (simulated damping) and additional random noise.
-The advantage of using artificial datasets is that the real values of frequency attenuation, SNR and physical time-lag are all known, allowing the precise comparison of the estimations and expected values.
-PSA ${107}$ overestimated the noise contribution and consequently the signal loss and time constant for low attenuation conditions, but better performance was found as attenuation increases.
-The new PSA ${21}$ approach successfully estimated the time constants regardless of the attenuation and SNR level, identifying the noise and signal comprehensively, providing no bias and the lowest random uncertainty in the case of noisy data.
-However the approach assumed that the signal is contaminated by white noise, but this is not necessarily always the case.
-Hence, prior to the calculation of the time constant with this method, the nature of noise must be known. $CSA{\sqrt{H},sync}$ showed a slight deviation from expected values.
-That can be attributed to lack of precision in time-lag estimation and the use of square-root.
+The advantage of using artificial datasets is that the real values of frequency attenuation, SNR, and physical time lag are all known, allowing the precise comparison of the estimations and expected values.
+PSA{I07} overestimated the noise contribution and consequently the signal loss and time constant for low-attenuation conditions, but better performance was found as attenuation increases.
+The new PSAA21 approach successfully estimated the time constants regardless of the attenuation and SNR level, identifying the noise and signal comprehensively and providing no bias and the lowest random uncertainty in the case of noisy data.
+However, the approach assumed that the signal is contaminated by white noise, but this is not necessarily always the case.
+Hence, prior to the calculation of the time constant with this method, the nature of noise must be known. $\text{CSA}{\sqrt{H}, \text{sync}}$ showed a slight deviation from expected values.
+That can be attributed to lack of precision in time-lag estimation and the use of square root.

-We then examined the effect of the different approaches to estimate the time constants on the cumulative fluxes: fluxes corrected using the PSA{I07} based time constants showed the bias varying between 0.1 and 1.5% in comparison with reference fluxes (see Sect.
-3.3), where PSA{A21} showed almost no bias.
-By contrast, fluxes corrected using $CSA{\sqrt{H},sync}$ showed the bias of $\pm 0.4\%$.
-This analysis, however, does not account the shortcomings of the method, i.e. Fratini et al. (2012), thus should be read as the sole effect of time constant estimation on the final fluxes.
+We then examined the effect of the different approaches to estimate the time constants on the cumulative fluxes: fluxes corrected using the PSA{I07}-based time constants showed the bias varying between 0.1 % and 1.5 % in comparison with reference fluxes (see Sect.
+3.3), for which PSA{A21} showed almost no bias.
+By contrast, fluxes corrected using CSA ${\sqrt{H}, \rm sync}$ showed the bias of ± 0.4 %.
+This analysis, however, does not account for the shortcomings of the method, i.e. Fratini et al. (2012), and thus should be read as the sole effect of time constant estimation on the final fluxes.
 The comparison of commonly used methods are comprehensively done in the companion paper.